 Participate in all school activities, including professional development, staff meetings and events, social events, special projects, field trips, and class celebrations

 Bachelor’s Degree with a minimum of 6 semester credit hours in early childhood education or child development.
+A Master’s Degree or working toward a Master’s preferred.
 CPR/First Aid certified.
 Familiarity with an emergent curriculum and relationship-based early childhood programs is desired.
 A commitment to securing continuing education related to employment at Trails is required.

 A minimum of one year working with young children in a school or child care setting is preferred.